keptn/lifecycle-toolkit/docs/content/en/docs/concepts/architecture/keptn-apps/_index.md

 [KeptnApp](../../../yaml-crd-ref/app.md)
-resources that are used for observability, based on whether the `keptn.sh/app` or `app.kubernetes.io/part-of` annotation/label is poulated: resource for each defined group. that together constitute a single deployable Keptn Application.
+resources that are used for observability, based on whether the `keptn.sh/app` or `app.kubernetes.io/part-of` annotation/label is populated: resource for each defined group. that together constitute a single deployable Keptn Application.

-* If either of these labels/allotations are populated, KLT automatically generates a `KeptnApp` resource that includes all workloads that have the same annotation/label, thus creating a `KeptnApp` resource for each defined grouping
+* If either of these labels/annotations are populated, KLT automatically generates a `KeptnApp` resource that includes all workloads that have the same annotation/label, thus creating a `KeptnApp` resource for each defined grouping